Kai Schreiber

 Kai Schreiber (born December 13, 2008) is a British-American model and actress.

 Early life and education

 Kai Schreiber was born on 13 December 2008.
 Her father is American actor Liev Schreiber, and her mother is British-Australian actress Naomi Watts.
 She is transgender.
 In a 2019 interview, Watts said that both her children developed an interest in acting after enrolling at a summer camp for the performing arts.

 Career

-Acting

 Schreiber made her film acting debut voicing a young wolf character in the 2016 film The Jungle Book alongside her older brother Sasha Schreiber, who also voiced a young wolf in the film.

-Modeling

-In March 2025, Schreiber had her modeling and runway premiere on Alessandro Michele's Valentino fall catwalk at Paris Fashion Week.

-Schreiber has been signed to the IMG Models agency.
+In March 2025, she had her modeling and runway premiere on Alessandro Michele's Valentino fall catwalk at Paris Fashion Week.
+She has been signed to the IMG Models agency.
+On September 11, 2026, Schreiber was awarded Breakthrough Model of the Year at the Daily Front Row’s Fashion Media Awards, she became the first transgender woman to win the award.